 In addition to the test to reject pure translational candidates present in the common base, a test to reject spurious affine models is added, by checking the relative motion of the corners.

+The complexity of the test consists in:

+Comparing vector differences to a threshold.
+For 4 parameters model, it consists in 1 component comparisons by model, totaling 12 comparisons.
+For 6 parameters model, it consists in 2 comparisons by model, totaling 32 comparisons.
+As in complexity analysis table, 1 comparison consists in 2 vector component comparisons.